04 Jan Travel and Stay Trim

 For me, 2014 ended with a trip to Argentina.

 The point of a vacation is to spend time with friends and family and to take a break from the ordinary-to explore a new environment, to taste delicious foods and flavors, to forget about your Gmail inbox.
 But before we can begin to make all these memories and explore new places, other aspects like finding cheaper rates for travel insurance, getting visas sorted, vaccinations and packing do come first.
 Some of us travel more often than others so the more experienced travelers will be able to find the best deals.
 If you find you’re traveling around more then take a look at the Platinum American Express card because it can save travelers a lot of money.
 Once this is all sorted, it’s time to have fun, no matter where you end up going!
 Traveling can often be a costly expense but is one well worth doing.
 If you’re strapped for cash but have a burning desire to get out into the world, you could consider applying for credit in order to afford it.
 Check out this site for credit scoring.

-We are accustomed to believe that a vacation inevitably ends in weight gain, but this misconception is just an excuse to be lazy.
+We are accustomed to believing that a vacation inevitably ends in weight gain, but this misconception is just an excuse to be lazy.
 Vacations are thought of as “anti-diets,” but indulging to such an extreme is not worth it.
 Once we open the door to our homes we become flooded with guilt and insecurities.

 Think of a vacation as a “healthy diet,” a revamp of wellness and inner peace where you can enjoy your travel to a new place using something like private jet card program with no worries.
 Neither gorging at mealtime nor maintaining a rigid diet and exercise plan constitutes as healthy vacation behavior.
 The key is balance: laughing over a bottle of wine at dinner, enjoying a gelato cone in the sunshine, and embarking on a short nature run are some new and exciting experiences that should be shared and appreciated.